 -

-- Place yellowtail in freezer for 15 minutes.
-This makes it easier to slice thinly.
+- Place the yellowtail in the freezer for 15 minutes to slightly firm up.
+This makes it much easier to slice cleanly and evenly.

-- Pour sauce over the top of the hamachi slices, season with flakey sea salt.
+- Spoon the sauce evenly over the fish.
+Finish with flaky sea salt.

 Notes